 Help your kids understand emotions

 Especially for young children, feelings can sometimes be hard to identify.
 Help your kid by labeling their feelings.
 Naming feelings is the first step to helping children learn how to identify them.
 This develop an emotional vocabulary for your child to recognize their own feelings and of the people around them.
 Support them by having plenty of opportunity to understand other people’s emotions.
-Cartoons or picture books are a great way to explore the emotions and help kids learn how to grasp other people’s feelings through facial expressions.
+Cartoons or books on empathy are a great way to explore the emotions and help kids learn how to grasp other people’s feelings through facial expressions.

 When they come to understand their own thoughts and feelings, they find it easier to understand how others feel.